 It is important to understand that the role of General Training is not intended to be of immediate benefit to your climbing.
 Its purpose is to generate a base of support to do the specific workouts and the training for climbing.
 General conditioning prepares you for training.

 Specific Training consists primarily of climbing mountains or workouts that are designed to directly model mountaineering.
 Ideally this does include actual mountain climbing on peaks smaller than your goal-climb.
 It may also include more creative acts of training such as climbing stadium steps wearing boots and a heavy backpack.
-The two goals of this period are building aerobic capacity and increasing and increasing strength, specifically lower-body muscular endurance.
+The two goals of this type of training are building aerobic capacity and increasing and increasing muscular endurance.

 Mountain climbing is an aerobic sport.
-Because a climb takes hours, or days, and the climbing is done in an aerobic state.
+Because a climb takes hours, or days the energy needed to keep you moving is supplied by the aerobic metabolic system.
 This means that your body uses oxygen at the same rate you are able to supply it to the working muscles.
-Climbers, except in rare emergencies, don’t sprint, and rarely go into an anaerobic metabolic state.
+Climbers, except in rare emergencies, don’t sprint, and rarely on the anaerobic metabolic pathway.
 Because aerobic fitness is such a dominant factor in mountaineering it logically becomes the chief focus in our training.

 AEROBIC SELF-ASSESSMENT FOR MOUNTAIN ATHLETES

 This is the first concrete step once you’re ready to start training.
 Assessing both your Aerobic and Anaerobic thresholds are important tasks for every mountain athlete.
-This how you will correctly define your training intensities for different workouts.
-This section defines current best-practice recommendations for assessing aerobic fitness for mountaineers.
+This is how you will correctly define your training intensities for different workouts.

 - To find out whether or not an athlete has what is known as Aerobic Deficiency Syndrome.